Average Weather in Kralendijk Caribbean Netherlands

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Kralendijk are 12.150 deg latitude, -68.267 deg longitude, and 23 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Kralendijk are 12.150 deg latitude, -68.267 deg longitude, and 23 ft elevation.

-The topography within 2 miles of Kralendijk contains only modest variations in elevation, with a maximum elevation change of 161 feet, and an average elevation above sea level of 29 feet.
-Within 10 miles contains significant variations in elevation (541 feet).
+The topography within 2 miles of Kralendijk contains only modest variations in elevation, with a maximum elevation change of 161 feet and an average elevation above sea level of 29 feet.
+Within 10 miles contains only modest variations in elevation (541 feet).
 Within 50 miles also contains significant variations in elevation (764 feet).